aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 is also opened.
 This makes it seem that the namespace has values and types as members.</p>

-<p>This feature is based on the current design of Jane Street&rsquo;s Core
+<p>This feature is based on the current design of Jane Street’s Core
 library.
 Users of the Core library are expected to open the
 <span class="highlight"><code><span class="nc">Core<span class="p">.</span>Std</span></code></span>
  module before using the library.
-Opening this module provides access to all the other modules of the library (much like opening a namespace), but it also provides types and values similar to those provided by the standard library&rsquo;s
+Opening this module provides access to all the other modules of the library (much like opening a namespace), but it also provides types and values similar to those provided by the standard library’s
 <span class="highlight"><code><span class="nc">Pervasives</span></code></span> module.</p>

 <p>Supporting auto-opened modules would allow